craitose/gatlingJava/README.md

 # gatlingJava
-A project to demonstrate the use of java, Maven, Gatling to Stress test APIs
+A project to demonstrate the use of Java, Maven, Gatling to Stress test APIs